Robo Machine: Revival

 In 1993, Bandai attempted to relaunch the line as Robo Machines, using toys from the Machine Robo CG Robo line, as well as some from the 1980s series.
 Due to all the Gobot trademarks being owned by Hasbro, the figures were largely issued with designations once again, rather than names.
 It was not a financial success, and was cancelled after one year.
 It was meant as an attempt to revive the European Robo Machine toyline that ran from 1982 to approximately 1988.
 It incorporated several toys previously released in the Machine Robo and Robo Machine toy-lines, and five new toys that previously had only been released in Japan as part of the CG Robo toy-line.

 About Robo Machines

-The Robo Machines toy line featured a total of 27 transforming robot figures, and was released by Bandai in France, Germany, the United Kingdom, Ireland, Belgium, Spain, and (presumably) the Netherlands.
+The Robo Machines toy line featured a total of 27 transforming robot figures, and was released by Bandai in France, Germany, the United Kingdom, Ireland, Belgium, Spain, and the Netherlands.
 Giochi Preziosi, Bandai's agent in Italy, handled the release in that country.
 22 of the figures were reissues of figures that were previously released as part of the Robo Machine toy-line.
 Of these, 16 were 'regular'-sized figures (simply referred to as "Robo Machines") and 6 were "De Luxe" figures.
 Furthermore, 5 figures previously unreleased outside Japan were sold as "Light & Sound" Robo Machines.